Lynn Cominsky: Honors and awards

 In 1993, Cominsky was named both SSU Outstanding Professor and California Professor of the Year by the Council for the Advancement and Support of Education (CASE).
 In 2008, Cominsky was named a Fellow of the California Council on Science and Technology, in 2009, she was named a Fellow of the American Physical Society (Education) and in 2013, she was named a Fellow of the American Association for the Advancement of Science (Astronomy).
 Recent awards include the 2014 Aerospace Awareness award from the Women in Aerospace professional organization, the 2015 Sally Ride Excellence in Education award from the American Astronautical Society and the 2016 Education prize from the American Astronomical Society.
-Additional awards include the 2016 Education Prize from the American Astronomical Society, the 2016 Wang Family Excellence Award from the California State University and the 2017 Frank J. Malina Education Medal from the International Astronautical Federation.
+Additional awards include the 2016 Education Prize from the American Astronomical Society, the 2016 Wang Family Excellence Award from the California State University and the 2017 Frank J. Malina Astronautics Medal from the International Astronautical Federation.
 In 2019, she was selected as one of the first 200 Legacy Fellows named by the American Astronomical Society.
 She was also elected a Legacy Fellow of the American Astronomical Society in 2020.
+Cominsky has served as a Sigma Xi Distinguished Lecturer since 2023 and was elected a Fellow of Sigma Xi in 2024.